daniestevez/hamnet-cc1101/README.md

     GDO0 - P9_31

-  If your modules has a PA that is enabled with an active high signal, you can connect the GDO2 pin on the CC1101 to the PA enable pin.
+  If your module has a PA that is enabled with an active high signal, you can connect the GDO2 pin on the CC1101 to the PA enable pin.

 3. Run make